jalexine/SPSS/README.md

 ## Usage

 spss_fmindex_project provides main scripts for indexing DNA sequences and querying the FM index.
-It also uses Snakemake to automate and reproduce the analyses presented in the scientific report.
+It also uses Snakemake to reproduce the analyses presented in the scientific report.

 ### Important Parameters